The Yale School of Management: Everything You Need to Know

 The Yale School of Management Insider’s Guide

 After consulting with Yale School of Management students, admissions committee members, and alumni about their experiences, we have prepared our Insider’s Guide to the Yale School of Management.
 We take an in-depth look at life at Yale SOM, highlighting how the school’s location, class size, curriculum, teaching methods, facilities, alumni involvement, and rankings all affect its culture and MBA experience.
 Then we delve into Yale SOM’s faculty and professional student clubs, revealing how they facilitate the careers of Yale SOM students.
-Through our guide, you will learn more about the Yale School of Management’s integrated curriculum and raw case format, as well as hands-on experiences such as the Net Impact Case Competition and the Integrated Leadership Case Competition.
-Yale’s high-caliber finance faculty offers more than 40 courses, and the International Center for Finance supports research in this area.
+Through our guide, you will learn more about the school’s integrated curriculum and raw case format, as well as hands-on experiences such as the Net Impact Case Competition.
+Yale SOM’s high-caliber finance faculty offers more than 50 courses, and the International Center for Finance supports research in this area.
 As one of the first top MBA programs to require an international component for graduation, Yale SOM offers exceptional resources in international business and general management, and in other areas, such as marketing and health care.

 Download for Free